mikekasprzak/archive-blog-2018/_posts/2018-09-14-notes-modern-c-android-gamedev-from-scratch.md

 Also `#include <iostream>` has a tendency to emit bad code (i.e. `std::ios_base::Init::Init()`).
 You can solve that by removing the include.

 If you find that `atoi`, `rand`, or a bunch of seemingly common functions are missing, or certain devices just don't start, then your game was probably built used a compiler with the GOOD headers (i.e. API 21+) instead of one with the BAD headers.
-Swap out your standalone toolchain for a fixed one, and try again.
+Swap out your standalone toolchain for one with the older BAD headers and try again.

 ## Wrapup
 That covers the highlights.
 I haven't yet setup my new SDL2 Android toolchain, so consider this part-1.
 Generally though we'll be working with the tools and things we setup here.